ocelot-inc/ocelotgui/README.md

 Tarantool library, its code is embedded in ocelotgui.exe.</P>

 <P>You need the latest ocelotgui client.
-The Release 2.1.0 version is okay at the time of release, but some things might not be up to date.
+The Release 2.2.0 version is okay at the time of release, but some things might not be up to date.
 It may be better to build it from source.
 Download from github.com/ocelot-inc/ocelotgui.</P>

-<P>Start the Tarantool server, and say:<br>
+<P>For this example we assume Tarantool 2.x.
+Start the Tarantool server, and say:<br>
 box.cfg{listen=3301}<br>
 -- Second connect if you want LUA '...' to work<br>
 box.schema.user.grant('guest','read,write,execute','universe')<br>